 Availability under the Credit Agreement is based on eligible accounts receivable and inventory.
-Further, the Company must maintain undrawn availability under the Credit Agreement of at least an amount equal to payments due on the notes issued in connection with the acquisition of the North Jackson facility, as defined in the Credit Agreement, plus 12.5% of the maximum borrowing amount of \$110.0 million "(Minimum Liquidity").
-At December 31, 2019, the amount of payments due on the notes relevant to the Minimum Liquidity calculation was \$2.0 million.
+Further, the Company must maintain undrawn availability under the Credit Agreement at certain times of at least an amount equal to payments due on the notes issued in connection with the acquisition of the North Jackson facility, as defined in the Credit Agreement, plus 12.5% of the maximum borrowing amount of \$110.0 million "(Minimum Liquidity").
 This requirement exists until the Notes are paid in full, refinanced or extended.
+At December 31, 2020, the Company was in compliance with the Minimum Liquidity calculation.